 Synchronous video calls/conferences are an essential piece of business today, and an important replacement for in-person meetings, but they don’t entirely do the job of helping us keep our relationships intact.

-The counterpart to synchronous video calls is asynchronous video communication (async video), which is essentially pre-recorded video messages and other content that is made available through shared links or by embedding a video.
+The counterpart to synchronous video calls is asynchronous video communication (video messaging), which is essentially pre-recorded video messages and other content that is sent back and forth in a turn-based manner.

-The main benefit of asynchronous video communication is that you get the upside of face-first video content – intimacy, authenticity, clarity, personality – while avoiding the pitfalls of real-time video conversations.
-In this respect, async video is becoming a vital component of business as we continue to move toward remote work arrangements.
+The main benefit of video messaging is that you get the upside of face-first video content – intimacy, authenticity, clarity, personality – while avoiding the pitfalls of real-time video conversations.
+In this respect, video messaging is becoming a vital component of business as we continue to move toward remote work arrangements.

-A major upside of async video is that people can watch it whenever it is most convenient and digest the information at their own pace.
-They can think about an issue before responding.
-They need not set aside a specific time to meet with you.
-And the information is recorded and available to be revisited whenever it is needed.
+Another major upside of video messaging is that people can watch it whenever it is most convenient and digest the information at their own pace.
+They can think about an issue before responding, and they do not have to set aside a specific time to meet with you.
+Also, the information is recorded and available to be revisited whenever it is needed.